| West Wind Web Store .NET 2.0 |

 Weight

 This is the weight of the item if it is physical and must be shipped.
 Weight is used to calculate shipping rates.
-The base store ships with very basic shipping rules, but you can customize these shipping rules to whatever needs you may have by customizing the shipping rules.
-In most cases shipping rates will be determined by weight of the item.
+The base store ships with real simple shipping rules, but you can customize these shipping rules to whatever needs you may have by customizing the shipping rules.

 Hide this item on the Web

-In some applications you may have an inventory database that includes service items that are not to be shown on the Web but you still want to have them in the database.
-For example, you may have a DISCOUNT item that you stick on invoices for customers, or CONSULTING or TRAINING fees that you offer separately but that aren't items you can 'purchase' online directly.
+In some applications you may have an inventory database that includes markup items, or service items that are not to be shown on the Web but you still want to have them in the database.
+For these you can optionally hide an item from the Web.
+Also useful if you run out of an item or a service item goes past a certain date or you have items that are 'on again, off again' available.

 Image to Display